Michigan kidnapping plot, like so many other extremist crimes, foreshadowed on social media

 SITE Intelligence Group, meanwhile, found threats to Whitmer and government officials generally on fringe social media sites, such as 8kun.
 One user lamented that the governor wasn’t killed when protesters entered the Capitol in Lansing in April to protest pandemic-related restrictions on individuals and businesses.

 “You can’t seize power unless you kill those who had power,” the anonymous user said.
-“They did not.”
+“They did not. ”

-SITE executive director Rita Katz said, “In recent months at SITE, we’ve watched different corners of the far right and militia groups flooding the same predictions of civil war, military coups, and chaos.
-It’s a startling consensus among them that violence against the 'other’ is inevitable.”
+SITE Executive Director Rita Katz said, “In recent months at SITE, we’ve watched different corners of the far right and militia groups flooding the same predictions of civil war, military coups, and chaos.
+It’s a startling consensus among them that violence against the 'other’ is inevitable. ”

 The Facebook page affiliated with the Wolverines group had around 3,000 likes and was active until at least the end of August, according to the Alethea Group’s Otis.

-An examination by Alethea Group and the Global Disinformation Index, which also tracks online threats, suggests social media has been instrumental in the escalating actions by Michigan militias, first over pandemic-related restrictions imposed by Whitmer and now in the run-up to the November election, in spite of recent efforts by Facebook and other platforms to curtail violent activity.
+An examination by Alethea Group and the Global Disinformation Index, which also tracks online threats, suggests social media has been instrumental in the escalating actions by Michigan militias, first over pandemic-related restrictions imposed by Whitmer and now in the run-up to the November election, despite recent efforts by Facebook and other platforms to curtail violent activity.

 The groups, while now mostly knocked off Facebook, used the platform for years to build their membership, exchange information, host events and coordinate training.
-In the spring, they proved themselves capable of disrupting democracy, fomenting armed stand-offs at the Capitol that caused the state to cancel a legislative session.
+In the spring, they proved themselves capable of disrupting democracy, fomenting armed standoffs at the Capitol that caused the state to cancel a legislative session.

 The Wolverines page advertised meet-and-greets and pro-gun marches.
 It was also littered with anti-Whitmer content, including a headline calling her “America’s most incompetent politician,” according to a cached version of the page.